-Recommended prior knowledge: Admission requirements: substantial knowledge of the foundations of data communication governed by examination similar to module KTR-Datkomm-B regulations (StuFPO) good knowledge of programming in JAVA (or C++) knowledge of algorithms and data structures similar to module MI-AuD-B Module Algorithms and Data Structures (AI-AuD-B) - recommended Module Advanced Java Programming (DSG-AJP-B) - recommended
+- substantial knowledge of the foundations of data communication similar to module KTR-Datkomm-B - good knowledge of programming in JAVA (or C++) - knowledge of algorithms and data structures similar to module MI-AuD-B governed by examination regulations (StuFPO)

-Module Data communication (KTR -Datkomm-B) - recommended Frequency: every winter semester Recommended semester: Minimal D 1 Semeste uration of the Module: r Module Units Mobile Communication Course Mode of Delivery: Lectures and P Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every winter semester Learning outcome: 4,00 Weekly Contact Hours The students are encouraged to in fundamentals of mobile communication protocols and communication algor are instructed to investigate the sky measurements using Wireshark an and to develop new protocol element and performance assessment task arrangement of workgroups is part ation and are trained to analyze the rithms in a systematic manner.
-Structure etched mobile communication pro- ind other tools, to evaluate their per- tents.
-The processing of design, pro- s by teams of students and the effective he applied udents tocols by rformance, ogramming, Contents: The course presents the fundamer ntals of mobile communication.
-W e sketch the underlying standards, system a as current research and developme the course can only present some communication systems that exhib all busieness areas of the informat the technical system and design pe and local or wide area mobile comm The following topics are discussed ent trends.
-Due to the complexity basic important aspects of those r it the strongest growth in the mark ion societies at most.
-The course erspectives regarding the service a munication networks. of the field nobile kets and affect will focus on technical foundation of wireless tree media access control protocols resource management protocols resource assignment strategies at control protocols, scheduling etc.) mobility support at the network lateransport protocols and their enhagement strategies wireless wide area networks based protocols, GPRS) data communication in wireless wetc.) service architectures for mobile not webRTC architectures is illustrated in the protocols is illustrated in the protocols of the protocols is illustrated in the protocols of the protocols is illustrated in the protocols of the protocols is in the protocols of th in mobile communication network the radio layer, handoff managen yer by mobile IP ancements ent (IEEE802.11 standards, WiMA ed on TDMA technology (GSM ba vide area networks (UMTS, HSPA etworks (including Android progra AX etc.) sics and , LTE, LTE-A mming and s covering processing of tasks, the qualified presentation and critical discussion of the outcomes by teams of students is part of the course.
+Module Algorithms and Data Structures (Al-AuD-B) - recommended Module Advanced Java Programming (DSG-AJP-B) - recommended recommended ed semester: Minimal Duration of the Module: 1 Semester

+Mobile Communication Course

+Mode of Delivery: Lectures and Practicals

+Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every winter semester

+The students are encouraged to independent scientific work.
+They learn the fundamentals of mobile communication and are trained to analyze the applied protocols and communication algorithms in a systematic manner.
+Students are instructed to investigate the sketched mobile communication protocols by measurements using Wireshark and other tools, to evaluate their performance, and to develop new protocol elements.
+The processing of design, programming, and performance assessment tasks by teams of students and the effective arrangement of workgroups is part of the training.

+The course presents the fundamentals of mobile communication.
+We sketch the underlying standards, system architectures and their realizations as well as current research and development trends.
+Due to the complexity of the field the course can only present some basic important aspects of those mobile communication systems that exhibit the strongest growth in the markets and affect all busieness areas of the information societies at most.
+The course will focus on the technical system and design perspectives regarding the service architectures and local or wide area mobile communication networks.

+The following topics are discussed in detail:

+- technical foundation of wireless transmission - media access control protocols - resource management protocols in mobile communication networks (including resource assignment strategies at the radio layer, handoff management, error control protocols, scheduling etc.) - mobility support at the network layer by mobile IP - transport protocols and their enhancements - wirelss LANs and their development (IEEE802.11 standards, WiMAX etc.) - wireless wide area networks based on TDMA technology (GSM basics and protocols, GPRS) - data communication in wireless wide area networks (UMTS, HSPA, LTE, LTE-A etc.) - service architectures for mobile networks (including Android programming and WebRTC architectures)

+The content of the lectures is illustrated by exercises and laboratories covering important aspects of the protocol stacks in mobile networks.
+The independent processing of tasks, the qualified presentation and critical discussion of the outcomes by teams of students is part of the course.
 It improves the technical understanding and provides means to work as project leader in industry on those topics.

 The course can be supplemented by the module Foundations of Internet Communcation (KTR-GIK-M) with its instructive tasks executed in the router laboratory, by master seminars and projects or a master's thesis on related topics in next generation networks.

-The language of the course wil be announced during the first lecture.
-Literature: Schiller, J.: Mobile Communications.
-Pearson-Education, Munich, 2004.
-Walke, B.: Mobile Radio Networks, Wiley, 2002.
-Pahlavan, K., Krishnamurthy, P.: Principles of Wireless Networks, A Unified Approach.
-Prentice Hall, 2002.
-Pahlavan, K., Krishnamurthy, P.: Networking Fundamentals: Wide, Local and Personal Area Communications, Wiley, 2009.
-Holma, H., Toskala, A.: LTE for UMTS, Evolution to LTE-Advanced, 2. ed, Wiley, 2011.
-Examination Oral examination / Duration of Examination: 30 minutes Description: 30 minutes oral examination covering all topics of the lectures and practicals.
+- Schiller, J.: Mobile Communications.
+Pearson-Education, Munich, 2004. - Walke, B.: Mobile Radio Networks, Wiley, 2002. - Pahlavan, K., Krishnamurthy, P.: Principles of Wireless Networks, A Unified Approach.
+Prentice Hall, 2002. - Pahlavan, K., Krishnamurthy, P.: Networking Fundamentals: Wide, Local and Personal Area Communications, Wiley, 2009. - Holma, H., Toskala, A.: LTE for UMTS, Evolution to LTE-Advanced, 2. ed, Wiley, 2011.

+30 minutes oral examination covering all topics of the lectures and practicals.

 The language of the examination wil be announced during the first lecture.